 Save for later

-If you enjoyed this article, please share it on Pinterest:
+If you enjoyed this article on Icy Strait Point whale watching and other things to do at this cruise port, please share it on Pinterest:

 Our recommendations at other Alaska cruise ports:

 - Anchorage: pre and post Alaska cruise Ideas